 “We’re working hard to keep on top of our planned and emergency work and to do it safely whilst also caring for Covid patients, but we need the co-operation of local people here.
 If anyone has an appointment they must attend – the hospital is perfectly safe and it’s important we continue to manage patient’s healthcare and treatment.”

 Dr Abid Irfan, Chair of the Berkshire West Clinical Commissioning Group (CCG) said: “GP surgeries are all open for business and it’s essential people contact us if they are worried about things like lumps, unexpected bleeding or weight loss.

 “People are asked to ring or make contact with their surgery online where their concerns will be triaged and we’ll discuss with them the most appropriate course of action.

 “NHS 111 gives people the opportunity to talk to fully trained advisors available 24 hours a day, seven days a week and they have access to relevant healthcare professionals including nurses, emergency dentists, mental health support and GPs,” he added.

 “And of course there is a lot people can do to help themselves stay well over winter - stock up on painkillers and suchlike, eat healthily, limit alcohol to the recommended limits, stop smoking, try and keep warm, have a flu jab and take some exercise.
 There’s a wide range of support and advice on nhs.co.uk about ways to do this,” said Dr Irfan.

 Another key concern for health and social care teams is mental health and a raft of support services are available for people struggling to cope.
 These include KOOTH.com for free, confidential online counselling for 11-18 years, and Talking Therapies which can be accessed by people self referring on 0300 365 2000.
-For more urgent mental health concerns people can call the Common Point of Entry on 0300 365 0300.
 In an emergency if someone is in immediate danger, they should ring 999.